-The fade margin (F) is a value indicating the amount of extra signal power available to the receiver to operate at a maximum bit error rate (BER).
-Fade margin is simply the difference between the available signal power at the receiver $(P_R)$ and the receiver sensitivity $(P{sens})$ .
+The fade margin (F) is a value in decibels (dB) that represents the amount of signal reduction that can be tolerated before the link exceeds the specified bit error rate (BER).
+Fade margin is simply the difference between the available signal power at the receiver (P_R) and the receiver sensitivity (P{sens}).